rachelliacs/rachelliacs/README.md

 ### I'm Rachellia Citra Suryaningsih,

-A student at SMKN 4 Malang, Indonesia, majoring in Software Engineering. 👨🏻‍💻
+A student at Public Vocational High School 4 Malang, Indonesia, majoring in Software Engineering. 👨🏻‍💻

 ### 💼  Things that I'm currently working on:
 * Studied in Software Engineering major.